eclipse-leda/leda/content/en/docs/dev-and-maintenance/bash/sdv-health.md

 So we use awk to split on pipe (column), strip unecessary tabs. `print $2` then gives us the container name and `print $4` - its status.

 sdv-health then proceeds to check if every container specified in the list is available and if its status is `Running`.

-Note: `Exited` is consired a fail-state.
+Note: `Exited` is considered a fail-state.

 ## Checking kanto-cm socket